 In This Review

 - 3Running costs & insuranceThe running costs of the Tesla Model S are very low, but the asking price is sky-high

 - 4Performance, motor & driveThe Tesla Model S is exceedingly quick and performs well as a refined motorway cruiser; semi-autonomous features reduce the strain further

 - 5Interior, dashboard & comfortThe Tesla Model S feels spacious and elegant inside, although the fit and finish leaves a little to be desired

 - 6Boot space, seating & practicalityThere’s a generous amount of luggage space in the Tesla Model S, plus optional extra seats to consider

-- 7Reliability & safety - currently readingThe Tesla Model S has a relatively clean record when it comes to reliability, and scored well in its Euro NCAP crash-test rating from 2014 has now expired
+- 7Reliability & safety rating - currently readingThe Tesla Model S has a relatively clean record when it comes to reliability, and scored well in its Euro NCAP crash-test rating from 2014 has now expired